MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 The following toggle settings are available:

 - Toggle Off (Default): Feature is turned off
 - Toggle On – Basic (Recommended): Microsoft Edge will apply added security protection to the less visited sites.
-This preserves the user experience for the most popular sites on the web.
+This setting preserves the user experience for the most popular sites on the web.
 - Toggle On – Balanced: Microsoft Edge will apply added security protections when users visit  unfamiliar sites but bypass those protections for commonly visited sites.
 This combination provides a practical level of protection against attackers while preserving the user experience for a user’s usual tasks on the web.
 - Toggle On – Strict: Microsoft Edge will apply added security protections for all the sites a user visits.
 Users may report some challenges accomplishing their usual tasks.